 The following table presents the subsequent development of the year-end loss reserves of Folksamerica and its subsidiaries for the ten-year period from 1991 to 2001.
 Section I of the table shows the gross and net (of reinsurance) estimated liabilities that were recorded at the end of each of the indicated years for all current and prior year unpaid loss and loss adjustment expenses.
 Section II shows the re-estimate of the net liabilities made in each succeeding year.
-Section III shows the cumulative net (deficiency)/redundancy representing the aggregate change in the liability from the original balance sheet dates.
-Section IV shows the reconciliation of net liability re-estimated as of the end of the latest re-estimation period.
-Section V shows the cumulative net liabilities paid of such previously recorded liabilities.
+Section III shows the cumulative net

+(deficiency)/redundancy representing the aggregate change in the liability from the original balance sheet dates.
+Section IV shows the cumulative net liabilities paid of such previously recorded liabilities.